 BoT demonstrates significant improvements across 10 reasoning-intensive tasks: +11% on Game of 24, +20% on Geometric Shapes, +51% on Checkmate-in-One, all while requiring only 12% of the cost of multi-query methods on average.
 Most strikingly, Llama3-8B equipped with BoT shows the potential to match or surpass the Llama3-70B model — demonstrating that the right reasoning scaffolding can close a 10× parameter gap.

-SuperCorrect: Baking Templates into Weights
+SuperCorrect: Distilling Skills into Model Weights

 A two-stage framework that distills hierarchical thought templates from a teacher model and uses cross-model collaborative DPO to teach smaller models to self-correct.
 Published at ICLR 2025.